eradiate/eradiate/docs/rst/user_guide/data/solar_irradiance_spectrum_data_sets.rst

 A solar irradiance spectrum data set provide the Sun's spectral irradiance spectrum at a Sun-Earth distance of 1 astronomical unit.
-Solar irradiance spectrum data may come from observations -- e.g. using a spectrometer onboard a satellite -- or models such as the blackbody model.
+Solar irradiance spectrum data may come from observations --- *e.g.* using a spectrometer onboard a satellite --- or models such as the blackbody model.

 Data sets access
 ----------------

-All solar irradiance spectrum data sets required by Eradiate are available within Eradiate using :meth:`eradiate.data.open`.
+All required solar irradiance spectrum data sets are available Eradiate using the :mod:`eradiate.data` module.

 Identifiers format
 ^^^^^^^^^^^^^^^^^^